ikvk/imap_tools/README.rst

 - lack of convenient tools for working with directories
 - lack of convenient tools for working with letters in directories

-This library takes into account the shortcomings of other libraries.
+imap_tools library takes into account the shortcomings of other libraries.
 Main features:

 - transparent work with letter attributes